Dishwashers were once easy to buy. However, you have many new features and interesting brands to consider.

 Bosch Dishwasher Cycles

-Cycles control wash, rinse, and dry times from 20 minutes on the Thermador Star Sapphire to over 3 hours for Miele's cycles designed to wash hood filters and stove grates.
+They range from 20 minutes on the Thermador Star Sapphire to about four hours for Miele's cycles designed to wash hood filters and stove grates.

 Many upscale brands have a speed wash for a light load.